Ishikawa7/Ishikawa7/README.md

 </h1>
 <p align="left">

-### 🔭 I’m currently working as a data scientist and machine learning engineer.
+### 🔭 I’m currently working as a machine learning engineer and as research operations analyst.
 ### 🏢 At the moment I am working for Nicomac europe s.r.l. ([Nicomac website](https://nicomac.com/)) on machine learning control projects, use of machine learning in industrial processes.